DADcom/Z80MBC2WiFiTerm/README.md

 =================================

-A mashup of WifiTerm for Arduino ESP 8266 and xterm.js for a wifi addon to the Z80-MBC2 released under MIT
+A mashup of WifiTerm for Arduino ESP 8266 and xterm.js for a Wi-Fi addon to the Z80-MBC2 released under MIT

 please see the license